Does your branding align with your unique personality? Take my super awesome Brand Style Quiz to find out!

 If your target audience is not similar to you, then your preferences hold less weight.
 If this is the case for you, start to get to know your target market’s taste.
 Find out what appeals to them by checking out their Instagram feed or scoping out their Pinterest boards.
 You could also spend some time analyzing other brands that your target market is interested in, paying special attention to how these brands are styled.

-No question about it. *BUT brand visuals are 100 times more effective when they express a feeling, trigger associations, and allow your viewer to imagine what their experience working with you would be like.
+No question about it. *BUT brand visuals are 100 times more effective when they express a feeling and allow your viewer to imagine what working with you would be like.
 As a small business or solopreneur, all of this is hard to express without showing off your personality.
 Plus, your viewer is a smart cookie, and they’re going to see right through it if you pretend to be something you’re not.

 So yes, when it comes to your visuals, your personal preferences might not be the end-all-be-all decision maker, but they DO matter.